meedstrom/inline-anki/README.md

 Think of underlines as the **handwriting equivalent of bold text**.
 They belong on paper, not on a computer screen.
 They're not even permitted in Markdown!
 I had to hack this README by using `<ins>` HTML tags.

-Since people avoid the underline on computer screens, it's free real estate to load with a new semantic.
+Since we avoid the underline on computer screens, it's free real estate to load with a new semantic.

 "But you just said to avoid it!"
-Well, the upside compared to **bold**/*italic*/~strikethrough~, is we get full control of how a cloze deletion should look!
-Here's how it looks in my Emacs:
+Well, the upside compared to **bold**/*italic*/~strikethrough~, is we get **full control of how a cloze deletion should look!**  Here's how it looks in my Emacs:

 <img alt="Example in Emacs, of cloze text inside a box" src="box-example-source.png" width="600px" />